Mmferry/StoreFront-BE/README.md

 This command will build then run test cases

+## Set up Database

+### Create Databases

+We shall create the dev and test database.

+- connect to the default postgres database as the server's root user `psql -U postgres`
+- In psql run the following to create a user
+  - `CREATE USER store_user WITH PASSWORD 'password123';`
+- In psql run the following to create the dev and test database
+  - `CREATE DATABASE storefront_dev;`
+  - `CREATE DATABASE storefront_test;`
+- Connect to the databases and grant all privileges

+  - Grant for dev database
+    - `\c storefront_dev`
+    - `GRANT ALL PRIVILEGES ON DATABASE storefront_dev TO store_user;`
+  - Grant for test database - `\c storefront_test` - `GRANT ALL PRIVILEGES ON DATABASE storefront_test TO store_user;`

+### Migrate Database

+Navigate to the root directory and run the command below to migrate the database

+Dev Database
+`migration:run`
+Test Database
+`migrate:test`

 ### Environment variables

 To satisfy Udacity requirements, the following environment variable are needed.